 How much walking?

 Full days: 12-16km per day, 4-6 hrs walking

 Using shortening options: 7-16km per day, 3-6 hrs walking

 After a spectacular railway journey from Nice, reach the medieval village of La Brigue offering the chance to walk fascinating winding alleyways and old town houses.
 Explore the villages perchés high over the Roya valley and the town of Saorge, which climbs steeply up the valley side.
 Visit the ancient towns of Breil and Sospel and stay in the astonishing mountain-top village of Ste.
 Agnès, with views across to the Mediterranean.
 Finally arrive in Menton itself, Belle Epoque faded splendour now being restored to its former glory, and a stroll down the promenade before dining well in one of its restaurants.
 This route can be walked as a medium-hard walk or, using shortening options, as a medium graded one, and the route is well signed.

-Walked by On Foot staff: Simon, Mary, Patrick and Debbie
+Walked by On Foot staff: Simon, Mary, Patrick, Debbie, Ellen and Harriet

 Self-guiding introduction by Richard Petitjean (subject to his availability) – accompanying you on your first one or two walking days, or guiding services for whole walking route.

 REVIEWS: For independent walker reviews of this route submitted to the Association of Independent Tour Operators visit AITO.com.